MetPX/sarracenia/doc/sr_subscribe.1.rst

 to self-update in future.

-ROUTING
+PUMPING
 =======

 *This is of interest to administrators only*

 Sources of data need to indicate the clusters to which they would like data to be delivered.
-Routing is implemented by administrators, and refers copying data between pumps.
-Routing is accomplished using on_message plugins which are provided with the package.
+PUMPING is implemented by administrators, and refers copying data between pumps.
+Pumping is accomplished using on_message plugins which are provided with the package.

 when messages are posted, if not destination is specified, the delivery is assumed to be